Texas-Policy-Lab/shiny_server/README.md

 ## Staging and Production

-Once a application is “live” in can be dangerous to update the application without testing any changes to the application first.
+Once an application is “live” in can be dangerous to update the application without testing any changes to the application first.
 The current working solution is to have a staging or development application and a production application.
-Changes get push to the staging application and then they are checked.
+Changes get pushed to the staging application and then they are checked.
 Once it is verified that all the changes look good, the changes can be pushed to the production application.

 The `deploy_main(deploy)` helps the user to deploy the application to the development application and then to the production application.
-The function takes a list called deploy which contains parameters.
-The configuration file has to be set up as demonstrated below:
+The function takes a list called deploy which contains the following parameters:

 ``` yaml
 deploy: